Rabinal: Doctrine of Order of Preachers

+Recent times

+Rabinal was badly hit by the 1976 Guatemala earthquake.
+It was in the surroundings of Rabinal where John F. Kennedy Jr. served as a construction and aid worker in his teenage years.

 Culture

 The town of Rabinal boasts a large, colonial-era baroque church.
 Alongside the church is a small municipal museum, with exhibits on the local culture (particularly native healing techniques) and a section dealing with the massacres of the 1980s.
 Various pre-Hispanic archaeological sites are also located in the surrounding hills.

 The town's annual fiesta patronal takes place in late January each year and is famous for its dances, including one that recreates a legendary battle between the Achi and the K'iche Maya, declared a UNESCO World Heritage Cultural monument, known as The Rabinal Achí.

 Climate

 Rabinal has a tropical savanna climate (Köppen: Aw).